National Pet Day: Owners Who Love Their Pets And The Videos That Prove It

 Birds

 As any bird owner knows, birds are definitely no bird brains.
-YouTube has many videos where proud owners show off their smart, trained and talkative birds.
-Bird bath videos are also popular as are videos about birds that either hate their owner or are a little too clingy and attached (birds tend to fall in love with one person, and if that person ends up being your boyfriend who hates birds instead of you, there’s not much you can do about it.)
+YouTube has many videos where proud owners show off their smart, trained, and talkative birds.
+Bird bath videos are also popular as are videos about birds that either hate their owner or are a little too clingy and attached, as birds tend to attach themselves to one person.

 Although many pets love music, birds are among the few pets who can make it themselves (no, dog owners, pounding on a keyboard with your paws doesn’t really count.)
 Like Poko, the singing cockatiel, who expertly whistles the theme song to the Japanese children’s movie Totoro, accompanied by his owner on the piano.